IamjustaShinobi/DeeeeeCryptor/README.md

 ### Method 1 — Browser Popup

-Click the **🔐 CTF Toolkit icon** in your toolbar, switch to the tab you need, paste and go.
+Click the **🔐 DeeeeeCryptor icon** in your toolbar, switch to the tab you need, paste and go.

 <br/>